Lakshya11223/ResumeBuilder/README.md

 ## Purpose

-This is project for creating resume.
+This is Reactjs project for creating resume.
 I include the functionality like Authorisation with otp , mobile-responsiveness and Preview section where you see your resume

 ## Note